shawntabrizi/rust-and-polkadot-workshop/README.md

 #### Lectures

 1. The day starts with an [introduction to Polkadot](pre-polkadot/polkadot-basics.md).
+2. Then a look into the concept of [shared security](pre-polkadot/shared-security.md).
-2. Then we learn about [Substrate](pre-polkadot/substrate-basics.md), the blockchain development framework provided by the Polkadot SDK.
+3. Next we learn about [Substrate](pre-polkadot/substrate-basics.md), the blockchain development framework provided by the Polkadot SDK.
-3. Finally, we will briefly go over [FRAME](pre-polkadot/frame-basics.md), which is a framework for building state machines for Substrate, very similar to what we designed in the workshop on day 1.
+4. Finally, we will briefly go over [FRAME](pre-polkadot/frame-basics.md), which is a framework for building state machines for Substrate, very similar to what we designed in the workshop on day 1.

 #### Workshops